David Tománek

 David Tománek (born July 1954) is a U.S.-Swiss physicist of Czech origin and researcher in nanoscience and nanotechnology.
 He is Emeritus Professor of Physics at Michigan State University.
 He is known for predicting the structure and calculating properties of surfaces, atomic clusters including the C60 buckminsterfullerene, nanotubes, nanowires and nanohelices, graphene, and two-dimensional materials including phosphorene.

 Academic career

-Tománek earned a doctoral degree in Physics from the Freie Universität Berlin in 1983 under the supervision of Karl-Heinz Bennemann and became Hochschulassistent there in 1984.
-Between 1985-1987 he worked as postdoctoral researcher at the Bell Labs under the supervision of Michael A. Schlüter and at the University of California, Berkeley under the supervision of Steven G. Louie.
+Tománek earned a doctoral degree in Physics from the Freie Universität Berlin in 1983 under the supervision of Karl Heinz Bennemann and became Hochschulassistent there in 1984.
+Between 1985 and 1987 he worked as postdoctoral researcher at the Bell Labs under the supervision of Michael A. Schlüter and at the University of California, Berkeley under the supervision of Steven G. Louie.
 Since 1987, he has been Professor of Physics at Michigan State University, where he directs the Computational Nanotechnology Laboratory at the Department of Physics and Astronomy.